Van Buren, Arkansas

 Van Buren (/væn ˈbjʊərən/ van-_-BURE-ən) is the second-largest city in the Fort Smith, Arkansas–Oklahoma Metropolitan Statistical Area and the county seat of Crawford County, Arkansas, United States.
 The city is located directly northeast of Fort Smith at the Interstate 40 – Interstate 540 junction.
-The city was incorporated in 1845 and as of the 2010 census had a population of 22,791, ranking it as the state's 22nd-largest city, behind Searcy.
+The city was incorporated in 1845 and as of the 2020 census had a population of 23,218, ranking it as the state's 21st largest city.
+According to 2023 population estimates from the U.S. Census Bureau, Van Buren’s population is 24,138.
+With a 4% growth rate from 2020 to 2023, Van Buren is Arkansas’s eighth-fastest growing city.

 History

 Early history

 The area was settled by David Boyd and Thomas Martin in 1818.
 After Arkansas became a territory in 1819, Daniel and Thomas Phillips constructed a lumber yard in the community to serve as a fuel depot for traffic along the Arkansas River.
 In 1831, a post office was constructed for the community, at the time known as Phillips Landing.
 This post office was named after newly appointed Secretary of State and future President Martin Van Buren.

 John Drennen, along with his partner David Thompson, purchased the area for US$11,000.
 They moved their business of supplying firewood for steamboats to this new location on higher ground.
 The courthouse was constructed on a lot of land donated by Drennen on the condition that Van Buren become the county seat.
 The Drennen Reserve is one of the town's existing historical sites from the 1830s.

 Van Buren was incorporated on January 4, 1845.
+Walker Institute was established near Van Buren in 1857.
+Peter A. Moses was principal.